PDAL/PDAL/doc/faq.rst

   The proper spelling of the project name is PDAL, in uppercase.
 It is pronounced to rhyme with "GDAL".

+  .. it is properly pronounced like the dog though :)

 * Why do I get the error "Couldn't create ... stage of type ..."?

   In almost all cases this error occurs because you're trying to run a stage